Even after years of learning it in school, grammar is just one of those things people still mess up.

 - Peek is taking a quick look at something -- like a sneak peek of a new film.

 - Peak is a sharp point -- like the peak of a mountain.

 - And pique means to provoke or instigate -- you know, like your interest.

 If you're going to use one in your writing, stop and think for a second -- is that the right "peek" you should be using?

 13) Who vs. That

 This is a tricky one.
-These two words can be used when you're describing someone or something through a phrase like "Ginny is a blogger who likes ice cream."
+These two words can be used when you're describing someone or something through a phrase like "Lindsay is a blogger who likes ice cream."
 When you're describing a person, be sure to use "who."
 When you're describing an object, use "that."
-For example, you should say "My computer is the one that overheats all the time."
+For example, you should say "Her computer is the one that overheats all the time."
 It's pretty simple, but definitely something that gets overlooked frequently.

-14) Alot vs. A lot vs. Allot
+14) "Alot" vs. A lot vs. Allot

 Hate to break it to all of you "alot" fans out there ... but "alot" is not a word.
-If you're trying to say that someone has a vast number of things, you'd say they have a lot of things.
-And if you're trying to say that you've set aside a certain amount of money to buy something, you'd say you alloted $20 to spend on gas.
+If you're trying to say that someone has a vast number of things, you'd say they have "a lot" of things.
+And if you're trying to say that you've set aside a certain amount of money to buy something, you'd say you "allotted" $20 to spend on gas.